Good day to you!

 posted facts about Rhode Island.
 This week we are posting cool facts about South

 Carolina.
+You will learn facts about South Carolina's state flag, bird, and many other state facts.
 The countdown is on, only ten (10) more states to blog about!
-Just

 Did you know that South Carolina was the eighth (8th)